dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 This is true for all types of pointwise nonlinearities, which we demonstrate by also including a sigmoid nonlinearity.

 ### Straight vs. curved contours
-Biological neurons tend to have more complicated iso-response contours, which are sometimes also found in more sophisticated artificial neural network architectures.
+Biological neurons tend to have more complicated iso-response contours, as well as some more sophisticated artificial neural network neurons.
 Specifically, the contours tend to have _curvature_ in the sense that they bend towards or away from the origin.
 Since linear neurons produce straight contours, it is reasonable to think about curvature as indicating a deviation from linearity -- more curvy contours indicate less linear functions.
 Additionally, let's differentiate between outward curvature, which means it's bending away from the origin, and inward curvature, which means it is bending towards the origin.